Bookkeeper CV Example

 Write a great cover letter

-While your CV is a brief summary of your skills and work history, your cover letter provides more space to highlight your achievements and explain why you’re suitable for the role.
+While your CV or resume is a brief summary of your skills and work history, your cover letter provides more space to highlight your achievements and explain why you’re suitable for the role.
 Take a look at our bookkeeper cover letter example for inspiration.

 Use an eye-catching CV design